Shinmera/3d-matrices/README.md

       (nmrotate mat 3d-vectors:+vx+ 90)
       (m* mat (vec 1 2 3)))

+Aside from translations you'll probably also want to set up a projection and a camera.
+You can do this, too.

+    (mperspective 75 (/ w h) 0.001 10000)       ; Perspective projection
+    (mortho 0 w h 0 0.001 10000)                ; Orthographic projection
+    (nmlookat modelview camera-pos center +vy+) ; Look at the centre

 Aside from the basic comparison operators `m=` `m~=` `m/=` `m<` `m>` `m<=` `m>=`, and arithmetic operators `m+` `m-` `m*` `m/` `nm+` `nm-` `nm*` `n*m` `nm/`, 3d-matrices also includes LU decomposition `mlu`, determinant computation `mdet`, inversion `minv`, transposition `mtranspose`, trace calculation `mtrace`, minors `mminor`, cofactors `mcof` `mcofactor`, matrix adjugate `madj`, pivoting `mpivot`, norming `m1norm` `minorm` `m2norm`, QR decomposition `mqr` and eigenvalue calculation `meigen`.
 These should all work "as you expect" and I will thus refrain from showing them off in detail here.
 Refer to your standard linear algebra textbook to get an understanding of what they do if you don't know already.

 Finally, There's also some basic operators to do sectioning or restructuring of a matrix.